History of the Catholic Church in France: Defeat of Catholicism

-In 1901 France was home to the largest number of Catholic Christians, where 40.5 million people, or 98.4% of the French population, were Catholics.
+In 1901, France was home to the largest number of Catholic Christians, where 40.5 million people, or 98.4% of the French population, were Catholics.
 And at the beginning of the twentieth century, Paris was the largest Catholic city.

 Émile Combes, when elected prime minister in 1902, was determined to thoroughly defeat the influence of Catholic clericalism in the public lives of the French.
-After only a short while in office, Combes had ordered shut all parochial schools in France.
+After only a short while in office, Combes had ordered all parochial schools in France to be shut down.
 Shortly thereafter, he had parliament reject the authority of all state-sponsored religious institutes.
 This decree meant, among other things, that all fifty-four monastic orders in France were to be dissolved, causing the emigration of some 20,000 uprooted mendicants from France, many of whom were destined for Spain.
-In 1904 French President Émile Loubet visited the King of Italy in Rome and the Pope protested at this recognition of the Italian State.
+In 1904, French President Émile Loubet visited the King of Italy, Victor Emmanuel III, in Rome; the Pope protested at this recognition of the Italian State.
 Combes reacted strongly and recalled his ambassador to the Vatican.
 Then, in 1905, a law was introduced abrogating Napoleon's 1801 Concordat.
 Church and State were finally separated.
 All Church property was confiscated.
 The religious no longer were paid by the State.
 Public worship was given over to associations of Catholic laymen who controlled access to churches.
 In practice, Masses and rituals continued.

 The Waldeck-Rousseau Ministry (1899–1902) and the Combes Ministry (1902–05) disputed with the Vatican over the appointment of bishops.
 Chaplains were removed from naval and military hospitals (1903–04), and soldiers were ordered not to frequent Catholic clubs (1904).
 The Combes government worked with Masonic lodges to create a secret surveillance of all army officers to make sure that devout Catholics would not be promoted.
-Exposed as the Affaire Des Fiches, the scandal undermined support for the Combes government and he resigned.
+Exposed as the Affaire Des Fiches, the scandal undermined support for the Combes government, and he resigned.
 It also undermined morale in the army, as officers realized that hostile spies examining their private lives were more important to their careers than their own professional accomplishments.

-On 10 February 1905, the Chamber declared that "the attitude of the Vatican" had rendered the separation of Church and State inevitable and the law of the separation of church and state was passed in December 1905.
+On 10 February 1905, the Chamber declared that "the attitude of the Vatican" had rendered the separation of Church and State inevitable, and the law of the separation of church and state was passed in December 1905.
 The Church was badly hurt and lost half its priests.
 In the long run, however, it gained autonomy – for the State no longer had a voice in choosing bishops and Gallicanism was dead.

 Historian Kenneth Scott Latourette has examined the impact of separation.
 He has written that at first, it appeared disastrous because it followed the closing of the majority of the orders of priests and religious sisters, the closing of thousands of Catholic schools, and the secularizing of other aspects of life.
 The Pope's refusal to compromise made it harder to function.